- 2 oz don cuco sotol suave

 A humanoid figure with a spray of spiky leaves for a head and a black stripe down the middle of its body may represent the magical spirit of sotol.
 Sometimes it appears in connection with hunting scenes.
 Sometimes it appears surrounded by orange ochre flames and black smoke.

-dry shake everything but the apple brandy & marmalade vigorously for 30 seconds, add the brandy, marmalade & ice and shake again, strain & serve. garnish with an orange peel.
+dry shake everything but the apple brandy & marmalade vigorously for 30 seconds, add the brandy, marmalade & ice and shake again, garnish with an orange peel.